ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/5th Level/Problem Solvent.md

 - **Duration**:
 	- Instant
 - **Effects**:
 	- You splash [[Matterbane]] towards a direction.
-All creatures in a 10ft, 90 degree arc centered on this direction must make a dexterity saving throw.
+All creatures in a 10ft, 90 degree arc centered on this direction must make a Dexterity saving throw.
 On a failure, creatures take 6d10 corrosion damage, any armor they may be wearing gains 4 levels of [[Armor Corrosion]], and they gain the [[Chemical Burned]] condition for 3 turns.
 On a success, creatures take half as much damage.
 		- Objects take 8d10 corrosion damage when hit, this ignores any damage reductions from the object but not any corrosion immunities.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 24 psyfocus spent above the normal cost for this psycast, the attack deals 2d10 more damage.